 Harassment in the workplace also emerges as one of the five top critical issues.
 However, many women do not report it or stand up for justice, despite the trauma they’ve experienced.
 Women should be encouraged to access the help from an employment attorney in Denver to gain justice.

 Nearly one third of women interviewed admit to having experienced harassment, although more than 60% do not report it.
+There are many reasons why this is the case, one of which being that some women are too shy to talk about their experiences to a sexual harassment attorney, even though this is actually the best way to deal with the situation.
 Those who do often have to escalate the issue, which is where firms like Essaylibrown.com step in to assist.
 Indian women are the most likely to speak up (53%), a clear change of attitude since the fatal attack of a female student on a bus in Delhi in 2012.

 “The poll shows that when women see a real possibility for change, they seize it”, said Thomson Reuters Foundation CEO Monique Villa to the BBC World News.